Unicef World Children Day – Setting good examples for your children’s health

 Don’t worry that children never listen to you; worry that they are always watching you. – Robert Fulghum

-For example it’s great that you tell your children to eat your vegetables but don’t expect them to listen to you if you are not eating them yourself in front of them.
+For example, it’s great that you tell your children to eat your vegetables but don’t expect them to listen to you if you are not eating them yourself in front of them.
 Having good healthy habits that your children will imitate is the best health education you can give them.

 From the time they come into this world, children learn how to live by observing and imitating the people around them.
 Children learn to process what they see and they make decisions about what to mimic and take part in certain behaviours by watching these people around them.

 Showing your children how to have a healthy relationship with alcohol will benefit them throughout their lives.
 Drinking heavily may show your children that you try and solve problems in an unhealthy way.
+This will not improve your children’s health in the future.

 Children who grow up watching their parents drink are more likely to become alcoholics themselves.
 As teenagers the region of the brain which is responsible for problem solving, decision-making, and judgment are not fully formed.
 This manifests itself in behaviours like promiscuous and unprotected sexual behaviour, rebelling against authority, and substance abuse.
 Moderation, on the other hand, provides children with a good model of responsible use.